chuhann/tp/docs/DeveloperGuide.md

 ### 4.5 Remind Feature

-Another proposed manual reminder mechanism is facilitated by `RemindAction`.
+Another proposed manual reminder feature is facilitated by `RemindAction`.
 It extends `Action` to execute command given by the user, output are then passed on to `Ui` for display.
 Additionally, it implements the following operations:

 * `RemindAction#act()` - Set the reminder to be executed on the chosen time.
 * `RemindAction#prepare()` - Parse user command to suitable parameter for `RemindAction#act()` function.
 * `RemindAction#getSchedule` - Returns the schedule set by the user.

-Given below is an example usage scenario and how the remind mechanism behaves at each step.
+Given below is an example usage scenario and how the remind feature behaves at each step.

 Step 1.
 The user executes `remind [time]` command to set schedule for the reminder.
 Command is then parsed by `RemindAction#prepare()` to be passed as arguments for `RemindAction#act()`.